 Here is what you need to make this easy dinner roll recipe:

-- Yeast – This is what makes the rolls rise, giving them their fluffy, tender texture.
+- Yeast: This is what makes the rolls rise, giving them their fluffy, tender texture.
 It also gives the bread a slightly tangy flavor.
+For this recipe, you will need active dry yeast, not instant yeast or rapid-rise yeast.

-- Potato – Adding a boiled and mashed potato results in a fluffier, more tender yeast roll.
+- Potato: Adding a boiled and mashed potato results in a fluffier, more tender yeast roll.
 The starch from the potato binds with the yeast for a smooth, moist dough that rises evenly.

-- Sugar – is an essential ingredient in baked goods like bread.
+Out of potatoes?
+Substitute with 3/4 cup of instant potato flakes combined with 1 1/2 cups of water. - Sugar: is an essential ingredient in baked goods like bread.
 It feeds the yeast, adds flavor and tenderness, and helps with even browning.

-- Eggs – they act as a leavening agent and give the dough structure.
+- Eggs: they act as a leavening agent and give the dough structure.

 Egg yolks give a yellow color to the pull-apart bread.
 The more eggs the recipe calls for, the deeper the color will be.
 (Think of a bright yellow loaf of egg bread).

-- Salt – is more than a flavor enhancer in bread.
+Finally, the fat in egg yolks shortens and weakens the gluten strands.
+This is needed for fluffy, soft yeast rolls. - Salt: is more than a flavor enhancer in bread.
 It helps strengthen the strands of gluten in the flour, helping the dough to rise.

-- Butter – gives a creamy flavor to old-fashioned yeast rolls.
+- Butter: gives a creamy flavor to old-fashioned yeast rolls.
 The moisture and fat in butter expand during baking, creating a crumb that’s light and airy.

-- All-purpose flour – We prefer using all-purpose for this recipe, as it contains a slightly lower protein content than bread flour.
+For dairy-free yeast rolls, substitute extra virgin olive oil for the butter in this recipe. - All-purpose flour: We prefer using all-purpose for this recipe, as it contains a slightly lower protein content than bread flour.
 Although, bread flour does work, if that’s what you are used to using.

 - Don’t skip the potatoes!